Catherine Zeta-Jones Confesses That She’s Sick Of Being Humble About Being Rich and Good Looking

 “I have two kids who want to be actors and I am so proud.
 It’s not about fame for them.
 They’ve been brought up around famous people.
 They know what that is like.”

-Catherine also tells the news outlet that she can’t wait for everyone to see her children act, because she says that they “love the craft” of acting and they’re just amazing.
+Catherine also tells the news outlet that she can’t wait for everyone to see her children act because she says that they “love the craft” of acting and they’re just amazing.
 She also says that they’re definitely going to go somewhere.

 In her own acting career, Zeta-Jones says that for a period of time, she lost her confidence and desire to act at some point, something that had initially helped her to become famous.
 But luckily for fans, Zeta-Jones confesses that she is back on track.